crypt0lith/ChaosEdgeSteg/README.md

 - **Edge Adaptive Embedding:** Prioritizes edges for embedding, making the embedded information less perceptible.

-  - **Advanced Stealth:** Adaptively adjusts edge detection thresholds to reflect both image and payload size, ensuring optimum embedding conditions and minimizing risk of detection by modern steganalysis methods.
+  - **Advanced Stealth:** Adaptively adjusts edge detection thresholds to reflect both image and payload size, ensuring optimum embedding conditions and minimizing detection risk by steganalysis techniques.

 - **Defense in Depth:** Requires possession of the key, payload length, and original cover image in order to extract steganographic content.
 Keys are checked against an embedded SHA256 hash as an additional validation mechanism.

-- **Payload Execution:** Embedded Python scripts can be executed as a fileless process when extracted.
-ChaosEdgeSteg spawns a temporary PowerShell instance, base64 encodes the script, and executes it.
-When the embedded script finishes execution, the spawned temporary shell is removed.

-- **Embed a ZIP Archive:** If it's a `.zip` archive, it can be embedded with the `[-f]` option.
-Usually requires larger cover images.
+- **Remote Extraction:** Provides options for covert extraction of data via remote hosts, enabling versatility in restrictive environments.

+- **Temp PowerShell Execution:** Provides options to execute extracted Python code filelessly in a temporary PowerShell instance, maximizing impact while minimizing footprints.

+- **ZIP Archive Support:** Provides support for ZIP archive embedding, allowing users to hide multiple files of any file type within an image (Usually requires larger cover images).

-- **Quiet Mode:** Suppresses dialogue messages, allowing output to be piped to other Unix tools in an obfuscated way.
+- **Quiet Mode:** Provides options to suppress dialogue messages, allowing output to be piped to other command-line tools in an obfuscated way.

 ## Installation